overbk/reo-automata-formalization/README.md

 # reo-automata-formalization

-An Isabelle formalization of the Reo automata semantics.
+An Isabelle/HOL formalization of the Reo automata semantics.

 The paper in question can be found [here](https://www.sciencedirect.com/science/article/pii/S0167642311000189).